Top Sales Operations Tools for Revenue Teams

 ZoomInfo

-ZoomInfo delivers comprehensive B2B contact and company intelligence across 500M+ contacts, 100M+ companies, and 1B+ buying signals.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's most comprehensive B2B data foundation: 500M+ contacts, 100M+ companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 The platform combines accurate contact data with firmographics, technographics, and intent signals to help revenue teams identify and prioritize accounts showing active buying behavior.
 Prioritized account feeds surface high-intent prospects based on website visits, content consumption, and technology adoption patterns.

 Key Features:

-• Intent Data: Track buying signals across 1B+ data points to identify accounts actively researching solutions
+• Intent Data: Track buying signals across 1.5B+ data points processed daily to identify accounts actively researching solutions

 • Technographic Intelligence: See what technologies prospects use to tailor messaging and identify replacement opportunities